acc858/Intro-to-SE-Group-11/README.md

  - Allow existing users to log back into the account
  - System will support password hashing/slating for secure storage of user information
  - Allow Users to browse through an inventory of books as well as search for specific books in the list
- - Allow Users to store items into "Cart" as well as update the items in the Cart
+ - Allow Users to store items in "Cart" as well as update the items in the Cart
  - Allow Users to Check out the items in the cart when they choose to
  - The Admin will have a secure password to be able to access the inventory of the system
  - Admin will be able to update the inventory as needed